Xiaocong-Yang/personal-website/_posts/2025-11-15-symbolic-system.md

 Formally, amplifying or suppressing a feature is an intervention of the form $\text{do}(z_j = c)$ in the causal sense, where we overwrite that internal variable and rerun the computation.
 But unlike classical causal inference modeling, we do not really need Pearl’s *do-calculus* to identify $P(y \mid \text{do}(z_j))$.
 The neural network is a **fully observable and intervenable system**, so we can simply execute the intervention and observe the new output.
 In this sense, neural networks give us the luxury of performing idealized interventions that are impossible in most real-world social or economic systems.

 It is straightforward to execute the intervention in the SAE layer.
-SAE reconstructs the residual stream by a linear combination of a few features, therefore, we can simply increase or decrease the value of their coefficients, without introducing any effects on other features.
+SAE reconstructs the residual stream by a **linear combination** of a few features, therefore, we can simply increase or decrease the value of their coefficients, without introducing any effects on other features.
+See the [post](https://transformer-circuits.pub/2024/scaling-monosemanticity/) from Anthropic about their implementation.

+## Symbolic-System Based Compression as an Alignment Process ##

+Now let's take a slightly different view.
+While neural networks compress the world into some highly abstract, continuous manifolds, *symbolic systems compress it into a human-defined space with semantically meaningful axes along which the system's behaviors can be judged*.
+From this perspective, compressing information into the symbolic space is an **alignment process**, where a messy, high-dimensional world is projected onto a space whose coordinates reflect human concepts, interests, and values.

+When we introduce symbols like “duty of care”, “threat of violence”, or “protected attribute” into a symbolic system, we are not just inventing labels.
+This compression process does three things at once:

+- It selects which aspects of the world the system is **obliged to care about** (and which it is supported to ignore).
+- It creates a **shared vocabulary** so that different stakeholders can reliably point to “the same thing” in disputes and audits.
+- It turns those symbols into **commitment points**: once written down, they can be cited, challenged, and reinterpreted, but not quietly erased.

+By contrast, a purely neural compression lives entirely inside the model.
+Its latent axes are unnamed, its geometry is private, and its content can drift as training data or fine-tuning objectives change.
+Such a representation is excellent for generalization, but poor as a locus of obligation.
+It is hard to say, in that space alone, what the system *owes* to anyone, or which distinctions it is supposed to treat as invariant.
+In other words, **neural compression serves prediction, while symbolic compression serves alignment with a human normative frame**.

+Once you see symbolic systems as alignment maps rather than mere rule lists, the connection to *accountability* becomes direct.
+To say “the model must not discriminate on protected attributes”, or “the model must apply a duty-of-care standard”, is to insist that certain symbolic distinctions be reflected, in a stable way, inside its internal concept space — and that we be able to locate, probe, and, if necessary, correct those reflections.
+And this accountability is usually desired, even at the cost of compromising part of the model capability.

 ## From Hidden Law to Shared Symbols — On the Ethics of Transparency ##